Prusias/graphql-mock-server/README.md

 Open the Sandbox at [http://localhost:4000/](http://localhost:4000/)

-To update the schema, edit the `schema.graphql` file.
+To update the schema, edit the `schema/schema.graphql` file.
 The changes will be automatically applied in the sandbox.

+Updating:
+`git pull && docker-compose build`